Book Project of Memorable Games at Metropolitan Stadium

 A Southsider (in Minneapolis) since 2012, Daniel Dorff grew up in several suburbs before moving to North Minneapolis in 2007.
 He has parents, who live in St. Francis; an older brother, who lives in North Dakota; a younger sister, who lives with her family in Wisconsin; two nephews and one niece.

 Daniel is a special education assistant with Minneapolis Public Schools and also works at a group home for adults with developmental disabilities.
 He enjoys biking, playing board games, camping, watching Doctor Who (including doing cosplay at the local Doctor Who convention), watching baseball, and reading books related to baseball history.
-He is also active in neighborhood organization.
+He is also active in neighborhood organizations.

 Daniel grew up playing baseball starting at tee-ball and up through middle school before switching to church softball leagues in high school.
 Items of note, in his words: